taocpp/PEGTL/doc/Parse-Tree.md

 ## Custom Node Class

-For more control over how data is stored/handled in the nodes, a custom node class can be utilised.
+For more control over how data is stored/handled in the nodes, a custom node class can be utilized.
 The type of node is passed as an additional template parameter to the parse tree `parse()` function.

 ```c++